ModernAdmiral/Code-Challenges/README.md

 # Code-Wars
-Repository of the code katas I have done
+This is a repository of the code katas I have done